Glossary of FATCA terms

-An IGA is an agreement between the US and specific countries to build FATCA compliance into the country’s legal framework so that the country can implement FATCA.
+An IGA is an agreement between the US and specific countries and territories to build FATCA compliance into their legal framework so that the country or territory can implement FATCA.
 An IGA will require financial institutions to provide the information on US accounts which they hold either:

 - directly to the IRS

-- or to the local tax authority of the resident country.
+- or to the local tax authority of the resident country or territory.

 The IRS is the United States government agency responsible for tax collection and tax law enforcement.